 Why should you advertise on Pinterest?

-Pinterest is especially powerful as a paid advertising platform.
+First of all, paid advertising is a great way to kick your basic social media strategy up a notch.
+And Pinterest is especially attractive as a paid advertising platform.
 For one thing, it can be very inexpensive – you can get started for as little as $3 a day.

 But the real kicker is that your promoted pin (the Pinterest term for a paid ad) doesn’t go away when you stop promoting it.